aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/ucn-l3ls.rst

 Layer 3 Leaf-Spine
 ==================

-.. note:: For more details on the configuration we will apply to Leaf4, check out the UCN MLAG Lab.

 **To access the command line of particular switch, click on that switch in the topology diagram at the top of the lab guide.**

 1. Configure SVI and VARP Virtual IP on the **Leaf4** switch using the following criteria